howerj/libforth/readme.md

 Pop the return stack and set the instruction stream pointer to that value.

-* 'emit'        ( char -- )
+* '\_emit'        ( char -- status )

 Pop a value and emit the character to the output.
+This pushes return status, negative means failure of some sort.

 * 'key'         ( -- char )